w3c/css-houdini-drafts/README.md

 # Overview

 AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.
+It is being incubated here as part of the [CSS Houdini task force](https://github.com/w3c/css-houdini-drafts/wiki), and if successful will be transferred to that task force for full standardization.

 # Introduction